StevenTammen/bibledocs.org/content/pages/some-christians-will-achieve-greater-eternal-rewards-than-others.md

 ##### If they take the return of the master to be Christ's full return before Armageddon

 A supporter of the pre-tribulation rapture position might then decide to identify the return of the master in the parable with the full return of Christ before Armageddon rather than with the pseudo-return of Christ before the supposed pre-tribulation rapture.
 However, there are problems in doing this too!
 Let us say that the return of the master represents the full return of Christ before Armageddon.
 (This would then mean that the judgement and reward of the Church happens before Armageddon, since in the parables the servants are rewarded at the time when their master returns).
 The problem with the interpretation now is related to the timing of the evaluation of the servants/Christians.
 The parables present the judgement and evaluation of the servants' production as the first interaction between them and the master, a person whom they have not seen in a long time.
 However, the doctrine of the pre-tribulation rapture necessitates raptured Christians being in the presence of Christ for *years* before being evaluated.
-(If Christians are raptured before the tribulation starts, and Christ returns before Armageddon at its end, then we have seven years according to Revelation).
+(If Christians are raptured before the tribulation starts, and Christ returns before Armageddon at its end, then we have ~7 years according to Revelation).

 ##### Conclusion: the rapture must happen at the end of the tribulation, when Christ returns before Armageddon